-Al Qaeda repeatedly designated high-profile airlines as targets in a bid to 'crush the enemy's economy'.
-A long term prime target in the sense of patiently creating access to the aviation industry, airport organisations and eco-systems.
-While building its global organisation, 'patience' has proven to be one characteristic of the Al Qa'ida leadership.
+Al Qaeda repeatedly designated high-profile airlines as targets in a bid to "crush the enemy's economy."
+A long-term prime target in the sense of patiently creating access to the aviation industry, airport organizations, and ecosystems.
+While building its global organization, 'patience' has proven to be one characteristic of the Al Qa'ida leadership.

 The priorities are passenger and baggage screening; airport security, including access control and perimeter surveillance; aircraft protection; security personnel training; implementation of security clearances of airport personnel; air cargo screening; and armed security, including deploying air marshals.

-After the threat by AQAP-Khorasan with "Ingenious explosives" and "tactics not detected by security measures" the efforts of the security industry were immediately dedicated to detect "Ingenious explosives"
+After the threat by AQAP-Khorasan with "Ingenious explosives" and "tactics not detected by security measures," the efforts of the security industry were immediately dedicated to detecting "Ingenious explosives."

-Meanwhile the vision of Al Qaeda always was building presence inside their targets to change them 'like a cancer' from within and enable their mission "Tactics".
+Meanwhile, the vision of Al Qaeda always was building presence inside their targets to change them 'like cancer from within and enable their mission "Tactics."

-* Terrorist groups found loopholes and developed new ways to get bombs onto passenger jets, by recruiting insiders and inserting own people on key positions within the eco systems of their enemies.
+* Terrorist groups found loopholes and developed new ways to get bombs onto passenger jets by recruiting insiders and inserting their people in critical positions within the ecosystems of their enemies.

 It takes a vast array of workers to make Big Airports run smoothly.
-Customers rely on pilots, mechanics, ticket agents, security personnel and vendors to create a smooth transportation hub.
-Most of the jobs are with private employers such as airlines, hotels, cleaners and food service companies, while other airport jobs are directly with the facility.
+Customers rely on pilots, mechanics, ticket agents, security personnel, and vendors to create a smooth transportation hub.
+Most jobs are with private employers such as airlines, hotels, cleaners, and food service companies, while other airport jobs are direct with the facility.

 The airport, where crime meets ideology

-The workforce and visitors on an airport mirror society including crime.
-It is at that first line of defense, that tackling crime at the back leads to treating symptoms and needs to be addressed at the front, before incidents happen.
+The workforce and visitors on an airport mirror society, including crime.
+At that first line of defense, tackling crime at the back leads to treating symptoms and needs to be addressed at the front before incidents happen.

 Since losses are covered by insurance, why worry about security?
 Frequently stolen items are laptops and iPads.
-Travelers and security are obviously alert for thefts from baggage carousels, swiped property left unattended, and thefts by baggage handlers.
+Travelers and security are alert for thefts from baggage carousels, swiped property left unattended, and robberies by baggage handlers.

-* Under that layer of insured petty crimes hides trafficking by serious organised crime.
+* Under that layer of insured petty crimes hides trafficking by serious organized crime.

-Even though the list of serous crimes recorded inside airports areas seems sheer endless, what we know is a tip of the iceberg.
+Even though the list of serious crimes recorded inside airport areas seems sheer endless, what we know is the tip of the iceberg.

-* Criminal and anti money laundering investigations revealed the presence of the 'nexus organised crime terrorism' on airports in Europe and the MENA.
+* Criminal and anti-money laundering investigations revealed the 'nexus organized crime terrorism' on airports in Europe and the MENA.

-Investigations came for example across; Hezbollah with smuggling and sale of counterfeit drugs, members of the Muslim Brotherhood who worked at the airlines (pilots) and as staff in the baggage department facilitating card fraud and theft, the Taliban that controlled their traffickers of white heroin, al Shabaab operating telecom shops facilitating credit card airline ticket fraud, Boko Haram perpetrating ID theft, operating fake bank branches and change offices......and all major crime groups that worked on the airports knew beforehand which of the flights (the passengers) would NOT be checked.
+Investigations revealed, for example - Hezbollah with smuggling and sale of counterfeit drugs. - Members of the Muslim Brotherhood who worked at the airlines (pilots) and as staff in the baggage department facilitating card fraud and theft. - The Taliban controlled their traffickers of white heroin. - Al Shabaab is operating telecom shops facilitating credit card airline ticket fraud. - Boko Haram is perpetrating ID theft, conducting fake bank branches, and change offices. - And all major crime groups that worked on the airports knew beforehand which of the flights (the passengers) would NOT be checked.